Elmoderador/Elmoderador/README.md

 - 🚀 Build high-quality open-source software.
 - 📚 Publish polished and well-documented projects.
+- 🏗️ Design scalable software architectures.
 - 🤖 Develop practical automation tools.
-- 🛡️ Expand my cybersecurity knowledge.
+- 🛡️ Expand cybersecurity knowledge.
 - 🌍 Contribute to the open-source community.

 ⭐ **If you find any of my projects useful, consider giving them a star!**